Best Online Nursing Programs in Kentucky (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in Kentucky offers a flexible path to a high-demand career.
-Kentucky offers competitive entry-level wages, though median salaries are currently 8.8% below the national trend.
+Kentucky offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Kentucky students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in Kentucky.